 PhD, Cornell University, 1996

 Emily Hill is a specialist on the history of China.
-She speaks Chinese fluently and bases her research in Chinese-language source materials.
+She speaks Chinese, visits China frequently and bases her research in Chinese-language source materials.
 Her main area of research has been the political economy of China's Republican period, particularly 1931-37.
-She is also examining the origins of the war between China and Japan of 1937 to 1945 and the political economy of postwar Taiwan.
-Her interest in agricultural policy in the past has led to her new project on reforestation in contemporary China.
+A new project on the political economy of agriculture during the twentieth century examines land reform programs and the expansion of artificial fertilizer use in mainland China and Taiwan since the 1950s.

 China's revolutions, 1911-1949 (History 498/889)

 Principal fields for graduate supervision:Modern and contemporary China, global environmental history.